Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Most mothers see no output change on Days 1 and 2.
 The first measurable increase typically appears on Days 3 to 5.
 Stopping after 2 days because "it is not working" is the single most common reason power pumping fails.
 Commit to a minimum of 5 consecutive daily sessions before evaluating.

-Optimal time
+Optimal time windows

 • Best: 4:00–8:00 AM — prolactin is highest.
 If you can power pump at your first morning session, this captures the strongest hormonal response.